CCSU Baseball Field - Central Connecticut State Blue Devils

 Fans 2

 With the majority of the crowd enjoying a personal connection with the players down on the field, it’s not surprising that the fans here are really invested in the game and knowledgeable about the team.
 Still, this is a very laid-back, friendly crowd.
-With CCSU’s location near the geographic center of the Northeast Conference, it’s not unusual to see many visiting fans in attendance on a nice spring afternoon.
+With CCSU’s location near the geographic center of the Northeast Conference, it’s not unusual to see many visiting fans in attendance on a nice spring afternoon (or a frigid winter afternoon, as we witnessed on our last visit, as about 50 fans made the trek up from as far away as Puerto Rico to see family members on the Maryland-Eastern Shore team play).

 Access 4

 The CCSU campus is located on the New Britain/Newington town line, about a 15-minute drive from Hartford.
 Route 9 passes directly to the east of campus, connecting to Interstates 84 and 91 nearby.
 Driving is the primary method for arriving at this suburban campus.
-For fans utilizing public transportation, several CT Transit busses access CCSU, with the 140 bus stopping right at Arute Field.
+For fans utilizing public transportation, several CT Transit buses access CCSU, with the 140 bus stopping nearby at Arute Field.

 Return on Investment 5